What Is Dream Therapy, And What Can You Learn From It?

 Below are a few of the common themes that may be explored in your dream therapy sessions.

-While dreams may not have a meaning for everyone, you might notice symbols in your dream lining up with specific events in your life.
+While dreams may not have a meaning for everyone, you might notice symbols in your dreams lining up with specific events in your life.
 At times, individuals may not understand what the symbols mean.
-For example, you might dream of a bizarre or challenging event that leaves you uneasy in the morning.
+For example, you might dream of a bizarre or traumatic event that leaves you uneasy in the morning.
 Dream analysts have found that what you dream about reflects symbols caused by your brain trying to process a particular event, whether the current day's events or a childhood occurrence.
 Studies have found that sleeping and dreaming help individuals organize and store away memories and thoughts, which can often show up as fragments in their dreams.

 In addition, there are some common dreams that many people experience.
 One common, potentially bad dream involves losing your teeth or having twisted and malformed teeth.
 Studies have found that these dreams can indicate tooth irritation or dental problems during sleep and aren't as connected to psychological distress as dreams like falling or being smothered.
 There are many interpretations of dreams, and each therapist may use your unique past and life circumstances to help you find the meaning that makes the most sense for you.